 Why is Self-Awareness Important in Counseling?

 Self-awareness is crucial for psychotherapists because “therapists need to be aware of their own biases, values, stereotypical beliefs, and assumptions in order to appropriately serve culturally diverse clients” (Oden et al., 2009).
 Self-awareness has also been called a “precursor to multicultural competence” (Buckley & Foldy, 2010).
-In other words, self-awareness allows counselors to understand differences between their lived experiences and their client’s lived experiences.
+In other words, self-awareness allows counselors to understand the differences between their lived experiences and their client’s lived experiences.
 This can help counselors be more nonjudgmental towards their clients and help them better understand their clients.

 Self-awareness in a counselor can also help a therapy session be more effective.
 For example, therapists who rated themselves as more self-aware during a session felt more positive emotion towards their clients, and their clients felt that their sessions were more helpful as well (Williams & Fauth, 2005).
-The researchers suggested that the therapists’ abilities to manage their self-awareness is specifically what helped the session.
+The researchers suggested that the therapists’ abilities to manage their self-awareness are specifically what helped the session.
 This is important because self-awareness can have negative consequences in a therapy session.

 Downsides of Self-Awareness

 While self-awareness is a crucial part of counseling, it is important to bring some nuance into the situation.
 “Momentary” states of self-awareness in which therapists suddenly become more self-aware can actually be distracting to counseling patients and harmful to the session (Wiliams & Fauth, 2005; Williams, 2003).
-That is, if a counselor is not self-aware for most of the session but suddenly makes a connection to themselves (perhaps by discussing their own feelings seemingly out of nowhere), this can hinder the therapy session.
+That is if a counselor is not self-aware for most of the session but suddenly makes a connection to themselves (perhaps by discussing their own feelings seemingly out of nowhere), this can hinder the therapy session.
 A possible explanation for the fact that some research shows counselor self-awareness is bad while other research shows self-awareness is good is the difference between self-awareness and “self-focused attention”.

 Self-Awareness vs Self-Focused Attention